barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 # Using Associated Types

-There was a time when there was no Const Generics in Rust all metaprogramming (not involing macros) had to be done with types only.
+There was a time (before [Rust 1.51](https://blog.rust-lang.org/2021/03/25/Rust-1.51.0.html)) when there was no Const Generics in Rust and all metaprogramming (not invoking macros) had to be done with types only.
 So that's what I tried next.
 Coming from C++ I know that metaprogramming with types can get a bit hairy at times, but I was pretty confident that I could find a solution.
 Because after all I was only trying to make the compiler enforce something that it already knows!

-Now, since we cannot use actual boolean values at compile time (without const generics) we have to translate the concept of booleans into types:
+Now, since I did not intend to use actual boolean values at compile time I had to translate the idea of booleans into types:

 ```rust
 struct TrueType;